mediaexplorer74/W10MGameDevQuickie/README.md

 - P01 and P02 ported to UWP too (keyboard/mouse control only at now... no touch, heh!)
 - P03 added as *bonus* ( it's my "uwp fork" of https://github.com/semack/land )
 - P05 project is only in draft state/mode (not complete at all!)
+- P09 project is only some dirty experiments with TileSharp & tesserae for far future tile mapping deals :)
 - P10 added as *astoria + uwp + orchestrators* technics demo ( my fork of https://github.com/FrancescoBonizzi/InfartGame )

 ## Bugs / Errors